 In fact, if you serve up quality often enough, your family’s taste buds (and yours) will soon learn to reject the ersatz flavored, overly sugared items that line the shelves of stores and cafes across America.
-A pastry shop in Europe is so decidedly different from the same experience in America.
+A pastry shop in Europe is so decidedly different from the same experience in the US.
 For the most part, European pastries (France in particular) taste real and do not have excessive amounts of sugar added.

-To make the best brownies ever, forget the boxed versions at the store; you can make your own sprouted flour brownies with whole ingredients very easily and quickly right at home.
+To make the best brownies ever, forget the boxed versions at the store; you can make your own sprouted brownies with whole ingredients very easily and quickly right at home.

-I have a pan of sprouted flour brownies in the oven right now as I’m typing this for the family to enjoy tonight during the Superbowl.
+I have a pan of brownies made with sprouted flour in the oven right now as I’m typing this for the family to enjoy tonight during the Superbowl.
 Each bowl of sprouted flour brownie will be topped off with a scoop of homemade vanilla ice cream (made with raw cream fresh from the cow, of course, courtesy of our local dairy farm) and some chopped nuts.
 No brownie fudge sundae I’ve tasted anywhere else comes even close to being as yummy.

-Sprouted Flour Brownies
+Sprouted Flour Brownies Recipe

-1 1/3 cups sprouted flour
+- 1 1/3 cups sprouted flour

-3/4 cup melted, expeller pressed coconut oil (where to find)
+- 3/4 cup expeller pressed coconut oil

-1 cup evaporated cane sugar (where to find)
+- 1 cup evaporated cane sugar

-2 tsp vanilla extract (where to find)
+- 2 tsp vanilla extract

-3 Tbl filtered water
+- 3 Tbl filtered water

-1/2 tsp baking powder
+- 1/2 tsp baking powder

-1/4 tsp sea salt (where to find)
+- 1/4 tsp sea salt

-Pour the sprouted flour brownies batter into a 9×13 baking pan (I like this one) greased with coconut oil and bake at 350 F/177 C for 18-24 minutes.
+Pour the sprouted flour brownies batter into a 9x13 baking pan (I like this one) greased with coconut oil and bake at 350 F/177 C for 18-24 minutes.